 - 5 oz canned tuna, (about a can, remove juice)

-- ½ tbsp fresh lemon juice, (use more according to your liking)
+- ½ tablespoon fresh lemon juice, (use more according to your liking)

 - zest of one lemon